Inez-y/user_docs_Inez_Saeyoung/docs/index.md

 ## Note: Additional resources or tips to enhance understanding.

+!!! note

-Caution: Actions that could potentially cause issues or data loss.\
+Actions that could potentially cause issues or data loss.
+If any further information is needed, refer [Apple Support page](https://support.apple.com/)

+!!! warning

-Warning: Actions that could have serious consequences if not followed correctly.
+Actions that could have serious consequences if not followed correctly.